codenart/codenart.github.io/_posts/2-css/2017-08-24-css-1-getting-started.md

 `HTML plus CSS:`
 ![a webpage's look with css help](/images/html/4/atree.jpg)
-> Background image - credit to [Psyperl](https://github.com/psyperl)
+> Background image - credit to [Psyperl](https://www.freecodecamp.org/psyperl "ext")

-I'm not trying to say that the second screenshot looks nicer than the first one.
+Oh.
+I'm not saying that the second screenshot looks nicer than the first one.
 Cause I don't have good sense of using colors and design stuff.
-But I assure you that CSS can help you to make your webpages look nicer and more lively than black and white text documents.
+But I assure you that CSS can help you to make your webpages look nicer and more lively than black and white text documents. :D

 > Without HTML, there is no website.
 > Without CSS, there is no beautiful website.